Statement of Faith

 John 10:28-30; Rom.
 8:30-39, 9:11-18; 1 Cor.
 1:8-9; Phil 1:6; 1 Thess.
 5:23-24; 2 Thess.
 3:3; 2 Tim.
 1:8-9; Heb 2:10; 4:3, 7:25; 1 Peter 1:3-10, 1 John 2:19; Jude 24; Rev. 2:7, 11, 17, 26, 3:5, 12, 21, 5:5; 17:14; 21:7

 Concerning the Church and Its Leadership

-We believe that a visible church of Christ is a congregation of baptized believers, bound together by covenant in the faith and fellowship of the Gospel, and exercising the various gifts given them by the Holy Spirit for the building up of the church; that its primary duties are the reading and preaching of God’s Word, the proper administration of Christ’s ordinances, and the faithful exercise of discipline over its members; that Jesus is the true Head and Shepherd of His church; that its only scriptural officers are male elders/pastors/bishops and deacons, whose qualifications and duties are defined and outlined in the book of Acts and the Epistles to Timothy and Titus; that each local church functions autonomously; that it serves as the key-holders of the Kingdom of God to exercise His authority on this earth; and that it receives its authority directly from God.
+We believe that a visible church of Christ is a congregation of baptized believers, bound together by covenant in the faith and fellowship of the Gospel, and exercising the various gifts given them by the Holy Spirit for the building up of the church; that its primary duties are the reading and preaching of God’s Word, the proper administration of Christ’s ordinances, and the faithful exercise of discipline over its members; that Jesus is the true Head and Shepherd of His church; that Christ has given His church two offices, the first reserved exclusively for men appointed to serve as elder/pastor/overseer with the purpose of shepherding, leading, praying, teaching and preaching God’s Word, and the second as deacon/deaconess for men and women appointed to serve in addressing the various needs and tasks that arise in the life of the church, whose qualifications and duties are defined and outlined in the book of Acts and the Epistles to Timothy and Titus; that each local church functions autonomously; that its members serve as the key-holders of the Kingdom of God to exercise His authority on this earth; and that it receives its authority directly from God.